pybnen/symusic/README.md

 ### Manual installation

-If the `environment.yml` didn't work you can try to create a conda environment manually with the following commands.
+If the `environment.yml` didn't work you can try to create a conda environment manually with the following commands:

 ```bash
 conda create -n symusic python=3.7.6